LayerRadio/Layer-Loop-Analysis/README.md

 #### Updating Layer Loop Analysis Docker

 More on this soon.
-Currently discussing best delivery process.
+Currently, discussing the best delivery process.

 ## Using the Dashboard